ys-zhang/obsidian-vault-research/Math/Category Theory/Category Theory.md

 ```

-## Bifunctor
+## 5.2 Bifunctor

-A **bifunctor** is a functor maps a category product to a category, in [[Haskell]] it is a type constructor with 2 type parameters.
+A **bifunctor** is a functor maps a category product to a category, in [[Haskell Tricks]] it is a type constructor with 2 type parameters.
 Both product and coproduct can be seen as bifunctor.
 The codomain of the bifunctor is more "coarse" than product of categories.

 $$
 f: \mathscr{ C \times D \to E}
 $$

-## Profunctor
+## 5.3 Profunctor

 A **Profunctor** is like a bifunctor; however, it is _contravariant_ in the first category while _covariant_ in the second category: